 Technology was always going to influence remote work.
 The COVID-19 pandemic has only accelerated that transition.

 While technology has made it easier for businesses to adapt to these unprecedented times, different needs and challenges in remote work require continuous evolution if you want to stay ahead of the curve.

-To keep up with changes that can improve the efficiency of remote work environments, business owners must be open to change.
+To keep up with changes that can improve the efficiency of hiring remote specialists, business owners must be open to change.
 They need to commit to building thriving remote teams while using technology that will make it easier for those teams to work, stay productive, and deliver results.

 Vikas Kalwani is a product-led growth hacker and B2B Marketing Specialist skilled in SEO, Content Marketing, and Social Media Marketing.
 He works at uSERP and is a mentor at 500 Startups.